abiodunadedokun/portfolio-projects/README.md

 ### 4. **Data Visualization and Reporting**

-To extract valuable insights from the dataset, various visualizations were created using **Power BI**.
+Various visualizations were created using Excel to extract valuable insights from the dataset.
 These visualizations help to understand sales performance, product popularity, and customer behavior across different dimensions.

 #### a. **Total Sales Over Time**
    - A line graph showing the monthly total sales from 2019 to 2022 was created to identify trends and seasonality.